syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 _SfPivotGrid with ReverseOrderComparer_

-## Sorting Using Values
+## Sorting using values

 SfPivotGrid supports sorting based on value fields.
-The sorting order such as ascending or descending can be specified with the help of `SortDirection` property and the way of sorting is differentiated by using `SortOption` property.
+The sorting order such as ascending or descending can be specified with the help of `SortDirection` property and the way of sorting is differentiated by using the `SortOption` property.

-The following are the different kinds of sorting options available in SfPivotGrid.
+The following are the different kinds of sorting options available in the SfPivotGrid:

 * Sort all columns.
 * Sort all columns other than total and grand total columns.